Call Today – 386.320.6169

 The formal probate administration process is commenced through the filing of a Petition for Formal Administration.
 This is typically filed by the personal representative, although Florida law allows other interested parties to initiate probate.

 Once a formal probate case is opened, the personal representative must provide notice to certain relatives and prospective beneficiaries.
-The personal representative must also make a diligent effort to identify creditors, and serve notice on those creditors.
-These notices must follow a specific format and include particular information set forth in the Florida Probate Code.
+The personal representative must also make a diligent effort to identify creditors and serve notice on those creditors.
+These notices must follow a specific format and include information set forth in the Florida Probate Code.

-The identification and notice process can be daunting, but it’s just the beginning in a formal probate administration.
 The exact duties of the personal representative will vary depending on a variety of factors, including:

 • Whether the deceased left a will